Skip to main content

 The preferred drug list, or prescription drug formulary, for your state’s Medicaid coverage plays a big role in determining whether or not you can receive coverage for Ozempic.
 In addition, many states mandate that people with Medicaid join a managed Medicaid plan through an insurance carrier.
 Drug formularies may vary somewhat between these plans.

 “If Ozempic is listed on your state’s Medicaid formulary and doesn’t require any prior authorization, you may be able to obtain it through Medicaid regardless of your diagnosis,” Dr. Kunde says.
-But if Ozempic isn’t on the formulary or requires prior authorization, it would most likely only be potentially covered for people with Type 2 diabetes
+But if Ozempic requires prior authorization, it would most likely only be potentially covered for people with Type 2 diabetes

 Factors influencing Medicaid coverage for Ozempic

 Currently, the majority of states have Medicaid criteria that disallow coverage of Ozempic as a weight loss drug.
-This is because weight loss is an off-label use of Ozempic since it’s only approved by the FDA for Type 2 diabetes.
+This is because weight loss is an off-label use of Ozempic since it’s approved by the FDA for Type 2 diabetes and to reduce the risk of major cardiovascular events in adults with diabetes and known heart disease.
+In January 2025, it was also approved to reduce the risk of worsening kidney disease and cardiovascular death in adults with Type 2 diabetes and chronic kidney disease

 RELATED: Can I take Ozempic if I’m not diabetic?